The simple answer to the question is value is not created in isolation because customers’ needs are complex and multifaceted.

 Personalization is no longer a nice-to-have – it’s a new standard in customer experiences.
 But you can’t personalize if you don’t capture data.
 So how does data become a meaningful asset to your business?
 As the title says, through a product ecosystem.

-Are you stages interconnected?
+Are your stages interconnected?

 As I have shown before in this diagram, your flagship offering and products for clientele, is manufactured through insights.
 Each stage informs the next through data.
 Much like a hierarchy, it’s the foundation that lays the groundwork in what to do next.